codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

     This is useful because you can still change your routes after putting links into your views.

+    For full details, see the :ref:`reverse-routing` and :ref:`using-named-routes`.

 .. php:function:: url_is($path)

     :param string $path: The path to check the current URI path against.